 We are based at 23–24 George Square and work closely with the University of Edinburgh’s wider Chaplaincy team which includes chaplains to members of the other Christian denominations, and people of other religions and traditions.

 The CSU organises a whole range of spiritual and social events for both undergraduate and postgraduate students including a mid-week meal.
 Members have access to the student common room in 23 George Square.
 Members of the CSU can drop in any time from 8am to 11pm each day.
 As well as good company and comfortable seats, there are tea and coffee making facilities and a kitchenette and wifi.
 The chaplains also have their offices in no. 23.
 The CSU is affiliated to the EUSA.
 We hope to see you soon at St Albert’s.

 For details of other Masses and Morning and Evening Prayer, see the home page.
-As well as the regular time for Confession on Wednesdays in term, we also celebrate the sacrament on request – just ask.
+As well as the regular times for Confession on Wednesdays (4-5pm) and Saturdays (11am-12noon) in term, we also celebrate the sacrament on request – just ask.

 If you’ve not yet been baptised, confirmed or made your first Holy Communion, we are here to prepare you for these sacraments, and to give you every assistance.
 We are also available if you have questions about the Catholic Faith.